OsitaNduka/AWS-CLOUD/who-am-i-questionnaire.md

 #### Communication:
 My communication and interpersonal skills are top-notch, which allows me to work effectively with stakeholders, team members, and clients, ensuring that everyone is on the same page.
 #### Technical Proficiency:
-I have a solid foundation in front-end web development, including HTML, CSS, JavaScript, and React.
-I am also knowledgeable in DevOps pipelines, AWS Cloud Infrastructure, and test-driven development.
+I have a solid foundation in Front-End Web Development, including HTML, CSS, JavaScript, and React.
+I am also knowledgeable in DevOps pipelines, AWS Cloud Infrastructure, Test-Driven Development and Project Management tools and their role in agile development.
+I explore popular options like Asana, Trello, Basecamp, and Monday.com for general project management, and Jira, Azure DevOps, Rally, and ScrumDO for agile methodologies.
+The choice of tool depends on my team's specific needs and preferences.
 #### Problem Solving:
 I am detail-oriented with a strong ability to solve problems practically and creatively, especially under pressure.